Community outreach & advocacy

 School-based health

-LACH-PR supports two local school-based health centers.
-The SBHCs provide comprehensive physical and mental health services to the students at Maine East High School and the Glenbrook School District.
+ACH-PR supports our local school-based health centers (SBHC).
+The SBHCs provide comprehensive physical and mental health services to the students at Maine East High School, the Glenbrook School District and Wheeling School District.
 The school is home to students from over 50 different cultural groups that speak over 75 different languages!
 Annually, residents and students from the high school travel to Springfield to participate in "Advocacy Day" in which they lobby the legislature on the benefits of school-based health and the barriers to adolescent health access.
-Residents work at the health center during their PGY2 clinic week adolescent medicine rotations in the PGY1 and PGY2 years.
+Residents work at the health center during their adolescent medicine and school health rotations in the PGY1 and PGY2 years.

 Ronald McDonald Care Mobile